 recommend using Windows Explorer to look

 at files in your hard drive.

-If you saved the file in My Pictures, open that folder and look for the file name.
+If you saved the file in My Pictures, open that folder and look for

 Double click the file to open it.

 for Yahoo e-mail.
 When you open a message in Yahoo any photo attachments

 may display in the message.
 Sometimes it is just an attachment at